Licence to Assign a Lease

 Using the Licence to Assign a Lease template

-The template has been drafted by our co-founder and lawyer of over twenty years, David.
-It is written in plain English and without legal jargon.
+David has drafted this template.
+He is our co-founder and a solicitor of over twenty years.
+He has written it in plain English and without legal jargon.
 The download comes with full guidance notes to keep completing your final document simple.

-Once purchased, the licence template can be downloaded in Word format and then edited to your requirements.
+Once purchased, download the licence template in Word format and then edited to your requirements.
 Once the document is complete, it then just needs to be signed by the parties.
-It is then usually passed by the landlord to the purchaser of the lease.
+Usually the landlord then passes it to the purchaser of the lease.

 We provide a full money-back guarantee if you are not happy with your template document for any reason.

-When you draft the licence, use our free guidance notes to walk you through the document.
+When you draft the licence to assign, use our free guidance notes to walk you through the document.
 A summary of the guidance notes can be viewed here.

 What is a Licence To Assign?